 - Celiac disease.

 - Genetic factors.

 Signs & Symptoms

-It is important to note that a patient could have one or more of these symptoms and NOT have buccal cancer.
-There are several non-cancerous causes, which result in the same symptoms.
-That’s why it’s especially important to see a doctor.
+It is important to note a patient could have one or more of these symptoms but NOT have cervical esophageal cancer.
+There are several non-cancerous causes of the same symptoms.
+That’s why it’s especially important to seek medical advice from a specialist.